 We help you to meet your key performance indicators for your business.

 The best way to do this was to utilise her writing and research skills.
 Sandra started by working with business and tourism on a range of visitor products.
-So, in 2017 First Chapter was born.

 This is still Sandra's mission.
 She continues to discover and create stories for visitors to enjoy and experience.

 Wouldn't it be great to work together to share your stories for future generations to enjoy and appreciate?

 Educating and raising awareness of your tourism product

 WELL-BEING OF PEOPLE

 Contributing to improving the health and well-being of people who experience your tourism product